 In addition to encouraging patient activity, another major component of the person-centered care model is reinforcing all of our employees to approach our patients with dignity, compassion and respect.
 By viewing our patients in a holistic manner rather than simply focusing on their condition will improve the quality of care Jamaica Hospital provides.

+There are many benefits to implementing a person-centered care model.
 Studies have indicated that patients who are active participants in their care, often have better outcomes and live healthier lifestyles.
 Other proven benefits to incorporating a person-centered care model include:

 - Higher quality of care